 Marion City Band Inc is calling for EXPRESSIONS OF INTEREST from energetic and enthusiastic people to take on the role/s of MUSICAL DIRECTOR in one or more of our bands in 2020 and beyond.

 Position description is available via our latest news page, or please reference via our facebook page.

 If you or anyone you know may be interested, please be in touch.
 For further information or to apply please contact firstname.lastname@example.org or call Darren on 0408 899 714

 In the interim, we welcome Assistant Musical Director Emily Legg helping guide our bands, along with experienced direction and support from within our committee and band as we begin a new exciting chapter!

-Veronica Boulton is energetic and enthusiastic with over 30 years experience in the field of Music.
+Veronica Boulton brought to our band lots of energy and enthusiasm with over 30 years experience in the field of Music.

 Veronica began studying the piano at the age of five, and has been performing as a musician since the age of seven, when she first appeared on an eisteddfod stage as a vocalist.
 At the age of nine Veronica joined the Traralgon City Band (VIC) as a learner and played brass with them throughout her youth, as well as playing and touring with the Victorian State Youth Band.

 As an adult Veronica has continued to enjoy performance, both professionally and as an amateur.
 While located in Melbourne, Veronica played with the Monash University Wind Ensemble, Preston, Kew and Hawthorn Bands, and conducted Heidelberg Youth Brass.
 She returned to live in Traralgon as an adult and played again with Traralgon Band, as well as taking on the role of Musical Director of Morwell Citizens Band.
 In 1995 Veronica played with the inaugural Australian Brass.